 Parent's or Guardian's Signature

-Date

-I acknowledge that I have received a copy of the Browning Public Schools S Handbook, which includes a copy of the Student Acceptable Use Policy (see appunderstand that the policies and practices contained in the handbook and AUP of behavior and expectations while in attendance of Browning Public Schools. oendix F).
-I govern student
+I acknowledge that I have received a copy of the Browning Public Schools Student/Parent Handbook, which includes a copy of the Student Acceptable Use Policy (see appendix F).
+I understand that the policies and practices contained in the handbook and AUP govern student behavior and expectations while in attendance of Browning Public Schools.

 Student's Signature

-Date

 ACCEPTABLE USE POLICY OPT-OUT AGREEMENT

-I choose to not accept Student AUP agreement, with the understanding that my child will not be Internet access at Browning Public Schools except for required assessment testing. allowed computer or
+I choose to not accept Student AUP agreement, with the understanding that my child will not be allowed computer or Internet access at Browning Public Schools except for required assessment testing.

-Parent/Guardian Signature Date
+Parent/Guardian Signature